 Member Fields - Specific pre-existing fields in Novi, such as address, member type, open balance, etc. See "Member Field conditions available" below for a list of available fields.

 Product Purchases - A list of ecommerce products that can be pulled based on "Has Purchased" (not including canceled orders, but fulfilled or open status does not count) or "Has Not Purchased" conditions.
 Note: If the purchaser was not logged in (i.e. they were a guest), they will not be included in the Group.

 Subscriptions - A list of subscription products based on the number of days ago of the subscription expiration dates.

 Click into the Conditions section of a group.

 From there, a dropdown will appear, presenting you with all of your condition options.

 Additionally, you may type into the condition box to easily filter/find a specific condition.

 Here is an example of a Product Purchase condition:

 Member Field conditions available:

-- Open Dues Balance (Refers to the balance on open dues invoices created within Novi.
+Open Dues Balance (Refers to the balance on open dues invoices created within Novi, for the member record only.
 It does not include invoices created in QuickBooks.)